The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

 Advanced Functional Lab Testing

-Myth #5: A Low-Fat Diet Prevents Heart Disease
+Myth #5: Low-Fat Diets Prevent Heart Disease

-Despite decades of low-fat messaging, cardiovascular disease rates remain high, while obesity, type 2 diabetes, and metabolic syndrome have risen dramatically.
+Low-fat dietary guidelines were promoted as a cornerstone of heart disease prevention for decades.
+Yet cardiovascular disease rates remain high, while obesity, type 2 diabetes, and metabolic syndrome have risen dramatically.

 The low-fat paradigm did not fail because people ignored it—it failed because it targeted the wrong variable.